 We have taken an active role in support of marriage equality in California and nationwide.
 Lieff Cabraser believes in the Constitution’s promise of liberty and equality for all.

-Lieff Cabraser joined an amicus brief filed on February 27, 2013, by a broad and diverse group of 278 businesses, cities, and other employers, along with organizations that represent employers, advising the Supreme Court of the impact of the Federal Defense of Marriage Act ("DOMA") upon the American employer.
-The brief was filed in the case of United States v.
-Windsor, in which the Supreme Court will review a ruling by a court of appeals that DOMA is unconstitutional.
+Lieff Cabraser joined an amicus brief filed in the case of United States v.
+Windsor by a broad and diverse group of 278 businesses, cities, and other employers, along with organizations that represent employers, advising the Supreme Court of the impact of the Federal Defense of Marriage Act ("DOMA") upon the American employer.
 As explained in the brief, "Although marriages are celebrated and recognized under state law, DOMA, a federal law withholding marital benefits from some lawful marriages but not others, requires that employers treat one employee differently from another, when each is married, and each marriage is equally lawful."

 Lieff Cabraser also filed an amicus brief on February 28, 2013, on behalf of notable professors of constitutional law and civil procedure in the Supreme Court case, Perry v.
 Hollingsworth, in which they support affirmance of the lower court decision declaring California’s Proposition 8 unconstitutional.
 Proposition 8 is the California ballot measure that stripped gay and lesbian couples of the right to civil marriage.
 At the Supreme Court, Lieff Cabraser is representing Amici Professors Bryan Adamson, Janet Cooper Alexander, Barbara A. Atwood, Barbara Babcock, Erwin Chemerinsky, Joshua P. Davis, David L. Faigman, Toni M. Massaro, Arthur Miller, David Oppenheimer, and Larry Yackle.
 A copy of the brief may be located here.